 - Step 1 In a bowl, add the flour and sugar.
 Add the salt to one side of the bowl and the yeast to the other, ensuring they do not touch.
 Add the butter and roughly rub the ingredients together to make a breadcrumb like consistency.

-- Step 2 Once you have rubbed together the dry ingredients, add the wet ingredients and combine to form a very wet dough.
+- Step 2 Once you have rubbed together the dry ingredients, add the wet ingredients (not including the frying oil) and combine to form a very wet dough.
 Cover your bowl and rest for 30 minutes.

 - Step 3 After 30 minutes, the dough should have risen slightly.
 Knead for 10 minutes (use a mixer with a dough hook if you have one) until the dough passes the windowpane test (if you take a piece of the dough and lightly stretch it above you, you should be able to see through it, like a windowpane).
 Shape the dough into a ball and return to the bowl.